UCL-INGI/java-short-definition-exercise/how_to_write_an_exercise.md

 - "hidden" : true/false - (optional) If the test should be in the class or not.
 This is useful if you want to hide some tests from the students and give an incomplete test class.

+- "showStudentOutput" : true/false - (optional) In case of failure and if this field is set to true, The result of the student will be appended to the ``errorFeedback`` message.
+This information is optional (false by default) because it might be a good idea to hide the student result in order to help the student to debug his code by reading it and understand what happened.